Eschatologue/CM_wiki/docs/class/fighter/witchblade.md

 ### Level 15: Greater Offering

 You can restore your own vitality by inflicting pain on others.
-When you use [Sanguine Offering](#level-3-sanguine-offering), you gain **:trt-thp: Temporary Hit Points** equal to the :dmg-necr: Necrotic damage dealt to the creature.
+When you use [Sanguine Offering](#level-3-sanguine-offering), you gain **:trt-thp: Temporary Hit Points** equal to the **:dmg-necr: Necrotic**{.dmg-necr} damage dealt to the creature.

 **:trt-thp: Temporary Hit Points** you gain from this feature last for 1 minute, or until you gain **:trt-thp: Temporary Hit Points** again.

-### Level 18: Legendary Witchblade
+### Level 18: Siphon Vitality

-You siphon power from death.
 When a creature dies within 30 feet of you, you can take a **:rsc-r: Reaction**{ .rsc } to regain one expended Pact Magic spell slot, or 1d4 of your expended Hit Dice.

 Once you use this feature you must finish a **:rest-short: Short** or **:rest-long: Long Rest** before you can use it again.